Juan Guaidó: Exile

-Guaidó was expelled from Venezuela on 25 April 2023, upon entering Colombia to attend an international conference.
-While Colombia considered deporting him back to Venezuela, Guaidó was eventually exiled to the United States.
+Guaidó left Venezuela on 25 April 2023 for Colombia to attend a conference.
+The Colombian government considered deporting him, but he was eventually exiled to the United States.
 He has since lived in Miami, Florida, having joined Florida International University as a visiting professor in September 2023.
 As a senior leadership fellow at the university's Adam Smith Center for Economic Freedom, Guaidó was paid $40,000 for one semester.

 Arrest warrant

-On 6 October 2023, Maduro's Attorney General Tarek William Saab issued an arrest warrant against Guaidó in Venezuela, announcing charges of money laundering, treason and usurping public functions against him, and accusing him of profiting from the funds of Monómeros and Citgo.
+On 6 October 2023, Maduro's Attorney General Tarek William Saab issued an arrest warrant against Guaidó in Venezuela, announcing charges of money laundering, treason and usurping public functions, and accusing him of profiting from the funds of Monómeros and Citgo.
 Saab said Guaidó had used the resources of the state-owned oil company Petróleos de Venezuela and his actions cost Venezuela $19 billion.

 The Maduro administration also requested that Interpol issue a red notice for the arrest of Guaidó, though the international police agency has not issued such notices against opposition officials in the past.
 Guaidó responded to the arrest warrant by denying all charges.
 The Washington Post wrote that "Guaidó's interim government has long been accused by Maduro and even independent observers of mismanaging the public funds under its control".
 Senior fellow at the Atlantic Council Geoff Ramsey responded to the issued warrant stating "the government has now officially placed Guaidó in the same category as other exiled opposition politicians: effectively banned from returning but no longer relevant enough to be seen as untouchable."
 Elliott Abrams, who was the US Special Representative for Venezuela during Guaidó's interim presidency, called the charges "nonsense" and "completely false"; he stated that Venezuelan assets were overseen by the US Treasury's Office of Foreign Assets Control, and denied any funds were directed to Guaidó or misused, and questioned the timing of the arrest warrant.